 A functional data scientist, as opposed to a general statistician, has a good understanding of software architecture and understands multiple programming languages.
 The data scientist defines the problem, identifies the key sources of information, and designs the framework for collecting and screening the needed data.
 Software is typically responsible for collecting, processing, and modeling the data.
 They use the principles of Data Science, and all the related sub-fields and practices encompassed within Data Science, to gain deeper insight into the data assets under review.

 There are many different dates and timelines that can be used to trace the slow growth of Data Science and its current impact on the Data Management industry, some of the more significant ones are outlined below.

-In 1962, John Tukey wrote about a shift in the world of statistics, saying, “… as I have watched mathematical statistics evolve, I have had cause to wonder and to doubt…I have come to feel that my central interest is in data analysis…” Tukey is referring to the merging of statistics and computers, at a time when statistical results were presented in hours, rather than the days or weeks it would take if done by hand.
+In 1962, John Tukey wrote a paper titled The Future of Data Analysis and described a shift in the world of statistics, saying, “… as I have watched mathematical statistics evolve, I have had cause to wonder and to doubt…I have come to feel that my central interest is in data analysis…” Tukey is referring to the merging of statistics and computers, when computers were first being used to solve mathematical problems and work with statistics, rather than doing the work by hand.

 In 1974, Peter Naur authored the Concise Survey of Computer Methods, using the term “Data Science,” repeatedly.
 Naur presented his own convoluted definition of the new concept:

 “The usefulness of data and data processes derives from their application in building and handling models of reality.”

 In 1977, The IASC, also known as the International Association for Statistical Computing was formed.
 The first phrase of their mission statement reads, “It is the mission of the IASC to link traditional statistical methodology, modern computer technology, and the knowledge of domain experts in order to convert data into information and knowledge.”